UnityRPG/3-Modifiers-And-Abilities/README.md

+﻿Lets investigate our scene lighting
+Import and set up a new skybox

-﻿# Unity RPG Course - Section 3 - Modifiers And Abilities
+# Unity RPG Course - Section 3 - Modifiers And Abilities

 Customise character abilities, weapons, characters and enemies.
 This includes multiple damage types, modifiers, sounds, animations.
 By the end you can create your core combat experience.
 The full course is [on Udemy here](https://www.udemy.com/unityrpg).